 The CCE discipline is arguably the best career option on offer at LNMIIT, in terms of market needs and growth prospects.
 The discipline is ably supported by an excellent team of faculty members, many of them having extensive industry-based experience in the fusion of software and hardware technologies.
 The CCE lab facilities include the Electronics Lab, Analog Communication Lab, Programming Lab, Digital Communication Lab, DBMS Lab, and Computer Networks Lab, ECAD Lab, and Microwave and Optical Communication Lab.

-The main objective of the mechanical engineering undergraduate program is to make positive, substantive, and lasting contributions to the lives of our students.
-This overall objective is further expressed by the following three program educational objectives:
+The main objective of the mechanical engineering undergraduate Programme is to make positive, substantive, and lasting contributions to the lives of our students.
+This overall objective is further expressed by the following three Programme educational objectives:

-The curriculum of each Program consists of a mixture of well thought out courses in the following broad categories: Language, Mathematics, Science, Engineering Science, Humanities/Social Sciences/Management, Professional Courses, Elective Courses, Laboratory Courses, Project Courses.
-A semester-wise structure of the curriculum for each program, currently being followed, is given in BTech-Program.
+The curriculum of each Programme consists of a mixture of well thought out courses in the following broad categories: Language, Mathematics, Science, Engineering Science, Humanities/Social Sciences/Management, Professional Courses, Elective Courses, Laboratory Courses, Project Courses.
+A semester-wise structure of the curriculum for each Programme, currently being followed, is given in B.Tech.-Programme.
 However, the semester-wise structure is not followed rigidly.
 In fact, the students are encouraged to change the structure of their curriculum, to the extent feasible and desirable, to accommodate their own aspirations.
-The curriculum of every academic program is reviewed, periodically, with a view to incorporate the latest advances pertaining to the program.
+The curriculum of every academic Programme is reviewed, periodically, with a view to incorporate the latest advances pertaining to the Programme.